Dispersion (optics): Material dispersion in optics

 where c is the speed of light in vacuum, and n is the refractive index of the medium.

 In general, the refractive index is some function of the frequency f of the light, thus n = n(f), or alternatively, with respect to the wave's wavelength n = n(λ).
 The wavelength dependence of a material's refractive index is usually quantified by its Abbe number or its coefficients in an empirical formula such as the Cauchy or Sellmeier equations.

 Because of the Kramers–Kronig relations, the wavelength dependence of the real part of the refractive index is related to the material absorption, described by the imaginary part of the refractive index (also called the extinction coefficient).
 In particular, for non-magnetic materials (μ = μ0), the susceptibility χ that appears in the Kramers–Kronig relations is the electric susceptibility χe = n2 − 1.

 The most commonly seen consequence of dispersion in optics is the separation of white light into a color spectrum by a prism.
 From Snell's law it can be seen that the angle of refraction of light in a prism depends on the refractive index of the prism material.
 Since that refractive index varies with wavelength, it follows that the angle that the light is refracted by will also vary with wavelength, causing an angular separation of the colors known as angular dispersion.

-For visible light, refraction indices n of most transparent materials (e.g., air, glasses) decrease with increasing wavelength λ:
+For visible light, the refraction index n of most transparent materials (e.g., air, glasses) decreases with increasing wavelength λ: